yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 * **Pocket Dimension**: Sucks objects and creatures into a portal, then itself.
 * **Pocket-Wall**: A small tube of clay that spreads to cover any opening.
 * **Poison Dagger**: 2 Damage to target on a roll of 6.
-* **Ring of the Beholder**: The bearer's changes their appearance to that of whomever last wore the ring.
+* **Ring of the Beholder**: The wearer's appearance changes to that of whomever last wore the ring.